_ [Contents]

 * Contents

-I once posed the following question as homework:
+I have been known to pose the following question as homework:

 "I buy milk in ordinary standard one-gallon plastic jugs.
 I have a picnic cooler with inside dimensions 12"x12"x12".
 How many such milk jugs can I fit in the cooler?"

-Some of the students were incensed that I would ask such a question without telling them how big a milk jug is.
+All too often, some of the students are incensed that I would ask such a question without telling them how big a milk jug is.
 Obviously you can’t answer the question without that information.
+They complain that I “didn’t cover that in class this week”.

 I realize that you were not born knowing how big a gallon jug is.
-The topic has not been discussed in class.
+I realize the topic has not been discussed in class.
 It is not covered in the textbook either.
 But you must not whine about it.
-Figure it out!
+From now on, we are playing by new rules: Figure it out!
 FIGURE IT OUT!
 Your mission, should you decide to accept it, is to figure out how big a milk jug is.
 Maybe you don’t buy milk in one-gallon jugs.
 Maybe you don’t buy milk at all.
 But even so, it wouldn’t kill you to go to the store and measure one as it sits there on the shelf.

 Figure it out.